EXPLAINER: How do we know when a recession has begun?

 The committee considers trends in hiring as a key measure in determining recessions.
 It also assesses many other data points, including gauges of income, employment, inflation-adjusted spending, retail sales and factory output.
 It puts heavy weight on jobs and a gauge of inflation-adjusted income that excludes government support payments like Social Security.

 Yet the NBER typically doesn’t declare a recession until well after one has begun, sometimes for up to a year.
-Economists consider a half-point rise in the unemployment rate, averaged over several months, as the most historically reliable sign of a downturn.

 DO TWO STRAIGHT QUARTERS OF ECONOMIC CONTRACTION EQUAL A RECESSION?